redux-offline/redux-offline/docs/recipes/troubleshooting/offline-queue-trigger.md

 ```

 ## Why
-The reason why the store configuration needs to be as described above is very well explained by github user @j8seangel in this issue: "[Fix offline not starting after rehydrate](https://github.com/forest-watcher/forest-watcher/pull/303)" (He's also the original author of above fix).
+The reason why the store configuration needs to be as described above is very well explained by github user @j8seangel in this issue: [Fix offline not starting after rehydrate](https://github.com/forest-watcher/forest-watcher/pull/303) (He's also the original author of above fix).
 I'll quote his answer here:

 >Order matters, swapping two words could fix a critical bug 🎉
 >